-Tucson, Arizona is one of the most eclectic, beautiful and interesting cities in the United States.
+Oh yes.
+It gets hot in Tucson.
+May through September are often unbearable, especially when you are in the direct sun.
+But, as we say in Tucson, it’s a dry heat!
+Whatever time of year you visit, you’ll find that Tucson, Arizona is one of the most eclectic and beautiful cities in the United States.
 Located in the southwest, it boasts stunning mountain views, a vibrant downtown, university culture, and desert majesty.

 Natural desert beauty